aws-amplify/docs/Readme.md

 ### Branches

-`master` - at parity with our production site https://docs.amplify.aws/ `gh-pages` - used to handle redirects from v1 of the documentaiton site.
+`master` - at parity with our production site https://docs.amplify.aws/ `gh-pages` - used to handle redirects from v1 of the documentation site.
 This should not be deleted.

 ## Authoring Pages